 Just a short walk away from the Fontana del Porcellino sits the Piazza della Signoria–one of the prettiest piazzas in Florence.

-We loved taking a seat and people-watching in this piazza–we spent a memorable night this fall eating some gelato on the steps that lead to the statues while listening to a talented busker and enjoying the hustle and the bustle of the city around us.
-It was absolutely magical!
+We loved taking a seat and people-watching in this piazza, and have spent several memorable nights eating some gelato on the steps that lead to the statues while listening to a talented busker and enjoying the hustle and the bustle of the city around us.

-How long you spend at this world-class art gallery can be highly dependent on your personal preference (and penchant, or lack thereof, for art in general), but the Uffizi’s website recommends a 3-4 hour visit, or 2 hours for a fast pass through of all the masterpieces.
+How long you spend at this world-class art gallery can be highly dependent on your personal preference, but a fast pass through the masterpieces is considered to take about 2 hours, with 3-4 hours needed for a more thorough visit.